Spoiler free review, second edition.

-Gwi is an awesome manga so it is with great pleasure that I give it a 9/10.
-Please note that this refers to how much I liked the manga, my personal opinion may differ from that of a professional reviewer.
+Gwi is an awesome manga so it is with great pleasure that I give it an 8/10.

-The story is not over complicated, or perhaps I should refer to it as not being too simple nor too complex.
+is straightforward without being simplistic, and has just mystery to keep the reader guessing what will happen next.
 It's simple enough that you don't have to think outside of your reading session to fully understand it while being complex enough to keep you wanting more and to surprise you at the right moments.
-At times the build-up may seem long and hard to keep up with but in the end no question remains unanswered; the "prestige" so to say is well worth the wait.
+At times the build-up may seem long and hard to keep up with, but the delivery is worth the wait.

-The important characters around which the plot revolves are relatively scarce in number but that is only normal in a short manga like this.
-One thing I must denote is how well they are portrayed, each with their unique personality and mannerisms that you can easily connect with.
+There are only a handful of main characters, which is understandable since this is a short manga.
+One thing I must denote is how well they are portrayed, each with their unique personality and goals that are easy to discern.

 Conclusion: If you are looking for quick, short manga with plenty of badass swordsman action and an engaging story then you will find yourself at home reading Gwi.
-A realistic and "sharp" art style, a great story and well portrayed characters are all things you have to look forward to when reading it.
+A sharp art style and well portrayed characters are all things you have to look forward to when reading it.